How to watch the Conservative Party leadership debates on TV

 When is the voting taking place for the next Conservative Party leader and how does it work?

-All 313 Conservative MPs will vote for their preferred candidate in a series of secret ballots that will narrow down the contenders until only two are left.
+All 313 Conservative MPs have voted for their preferred candidate in a series of secret ballots that have narrowed down the contenders so that only two are left.

-The first ballot takes place on Thursday 13th June, and further rounds of voting are scheduled for 18th, 19th and 20th of June.
+The first ballot took place on Thursday 13th June, and further rounds of voting were scheduled for 18th, 19th and 20th of June.

-Under a new set of rules, candidates will need to win the votes of at least 17 MPs in the first ballot and 33 MPs in the second to stay in the process.
+Under a new set of rules, candidates needed to win the votes of at least 17 MPs in the first ballot and 33 MPs in the second to stay in the process.

-If all the candidates exceed these thresholds, the contender with the least votes will be eliminated.
-This elimination system will continue in subsequent rounds until only two people remain.
+If all the candidates exceeded these thresholds, the contender with the least votes was eliminated.
+This elimination system continued in subsequent rounds until only two people remained.

 When will the new Prime Minister be elected?